The Brain That Changes Itself by Norman Doidge explains how the brain change via neuroplasticity and what it means to us.

 Norman Doidge says that human beings have the biggest degree of sexual variety and plasticity in the animal kingdom.
 That plasticity and variety also means that our sexuality is not hardwired, but is altered by our psychology and experience.

 The plasticity of this man’s sexual taste exaggerates a general truth: that the human libido is not a hardwired, invariable biological urge but can be curiously fickle, easily altered by our psychology and the history of our sexual encounters.

 It could have been interesting when Norman Doidge says that sexual plasticity seem higher in those who have had many partners and in those couples who stayed together for a long time, but fails to dig deeper and provide any sort of proof.

-My Note: I wasn’t very impressed with the insights on sex and relationships.
+I wasn’t very impressed with the insights on sex and relationships.

 Falling in love brings about huge changes in our brain.
 Especially when people commit to each other, they need to alter their existing lives as well, which is why for many love feels like a loss of identity.

 The author says that we do not fall with looks alone but with a host of attributes, including the ability of that other person to make us feel good.